yallie/pg_global_temp_tables/README.md

 * We have to add parentheses() after the function name, so we can't just leave Oracle queries as is, and
 * Rows returned by a function are read-only.

 To finally fix this, we combine both approaches, a view and a function.
-The view selects rows from the function, and we can make it updateable by means of the `INSTEAD OF` triggers.
+The view selects rows from the function, and we can make it updateable by means of the `instead of` triggers.

 # The complete sample code of a permanent temp table